General Dynamics : Canada defiant after Saudi Arabia freezes new trade over human rights call | 4-Traders

 CAUGHT OFF GUARD

-On Monday, Saudi Foreign Minister Adel al-Jubeir again criticized Canada's calls to free arrested civil society activists as a position built on "misleading" information.
+On Monday, Saudi Foreign Minister Adel al-Jubeir criticized Canada's calls to free arrested civil society activists as a position built on "misleading" information.

 The moves, carried on the official Saudi Press Agency, caught diplomats in Riyadh off guard.
 Both the Saudi and Canadian ambassadors were away on leave at the time.